Game Changing Employees - People Development Magazine

 It’s Time for Game Changers

-GameChanger Hiring selects the “best” by showing you the steps to identify company, department, and job-specific success factors, create distinguishing interview questions that elicit revealing answers, and finally, define the right weighting of these success criteria.
+GameChanger Hiring selects the “best” by showing you the steps to identify company, department, and job-specific success factors, create distinguishing interview questions that elicit revealing answers, and finally, define the proper weighting of these success criteria.